priyanka14092/GithubActions--Basic-Input-Workflow/README.md

 # GithubActions--InputLabel
-Take input using input labels in workflow dispatch.
+This repository contains GitHub Actions Workflow to take user input using input labels in workflow dispatch.